-In 2015, world electricity generation accounted for 13 percent of the world’s fossil fuel and nuclear energy (primary energy) consumption, with a further 25 percent of the world’s primary energy consumption being lost in the conversion of that energy into electricity.[i]
+Non-renewable fossil and nuclear fuels dominate world electricity supply.
+In 2015, world electricity generation accounted for 13 percent of the world’s fossil fuel and nuclear energy (primary energy) consumption.
+However a further 25 percent of the world’s primary energy production is lost in the conversion of that energy into electricity.[i]
 Hydroelectric and non-hydroelectric renewable energy sources accounted for about one-quarter of the world’s electricity generated, with hydroelectricity dominating the renewable electricity supply (i.e., about 70 percent).[ii]

 What is proposed below may come across as idealistic and unrealistic.
 You might cite all the reasons why we can’t do these things.
 I am working under the assumption that the near-to-medium term future will not be “business as usual.”
 I assume that a cold climate switch is going to happen, and that risks like climate-forcing volcanism, pandemic flu, and severe drought will eventuate in my lifetime.

-I am writing this book for people who realize that we cannot ignore natural climate change, or the extreme global warming temperature peak that is upon us.
+I am writing this section (extracted from Revolution: Ice Age Re-Entry) for people who realize that we cannot ignore natural climate change, or the extreme global warming temperature peak that is upon us.
 Nor can we ignore the abrupt fall in temperature that this extreme trough-to-peak outlier portends.

 We have three options under the above scenario: (1) continue believing in anthropogenic global warming and going about business as usual; (2) deal with this when the proverbial you-know-what hits the fan; (3) rapidly implement risk mitigation plans, that is, anticipate these potential events and move to reduce our vulnerability.
 None of these options is without pain—the pain is suffered either now at one price, or in the future at a much higher price.